OrientedImageryLayer

 An Oriented Imagery Layer is a single spatial layer that can be created from a Feature Service; or ArcGIS Online or ArcGIS Enterprise portal items.

-Oriented Imagery layers are composed of discrete features (or camera locations), each of which has a Geometry that allows it to be rendered in either a 2D MapView as a graphic with spatial context.
+Oriented Imagery layers are composed of discrete features (or camera locations), each of which has a Geometry that allows it to be rendered in either a 2D MapView or 3D SceneView as a graphic with spatial context.
 These features also contain data attributes that provide additional information about the real-world feature it represents; attributes may be viewed in popup windows and used for rendering the layer.

 The layer fetches the imagery data once you select a point on the map.
 It uses a custom BestImage logic to determine the most accurate image for a selected point and display it in the viewer widget.